 Katarina grew up in Austria and moved to Australia in her early twenties.
 In 2000 she completed a studio ceramics course at Brookvale TAFE.
 She has been exhibiting her work since 2007.

-Major commissions include 'Clareville Boy', a live sized figure of a boy seated on a roof adjacent to Avalon Surf Club and a series of 8 porcelain sculptures for the Dubai Opera House Sky Restaurant which will open later this year.
+Major commissions include 'Clareville Boy', a live sized figure of a boy seated on a roof adjacent to Avalon Surf Club and a series of 8 porcelain sculptures for the Dubai Opera House Sky Restaurant which is run by New Zealand chef Sean Connolly.